jbaek/insight/README.md

     - Store raw Project Gutenberg ebook data and metadata
 - Spark/spark-nlp
     - Sentence segmentation and tokenizing
-    - Count number of sentences, number of syllables
+    - Count number of sentences,
+	- Count number of syllables per word and sum by sentence
     - Additional transformations and aggregations to support queries
 - ElasticSearch
     - Store text and scores at the sentence level
 - Flask/SQL
-    - Run queries for scores and texts
+    - Run aggregate queries for scores and texts
     - Compute readability score
     - Display trends